furisha/webdriverio-test/README.md

-# How to Install Webdriverio-test with Allure reports
+# How to Install WebdriverIO-test with Allure reports

 - Clone Project to desired project folder
 - Navigate to project folder